symfony/symfony-docs/routing.rst

 For details, see :doc:`/http_cache`.

-Routes can configure a ``stateless`` boolean option in order to declare that the session shouldn't be used when matching a request:
+Routes can configure a ``stateless`` boolean option in order to declare that the session should not be used when matching a request:

 .. configuration-block::